 Bareboat Charter Registrations

-The main principles adopted are, the compatibility of the two registries and, that matters regarding title over the vessel, mortgages and encumbrances are governed by the underlying registry, while the operation of the vessel falls under jurisdiction of the bareboat charter registry.
+The main principles adopted are the compatibility of the two registries and that matters regarding title over the vessel, mortgages and encumbrances are governed by the underlying registry, whilst the operation of the vessel falls under jurisdiction of the bareboat charter registry.

 Bareboat charter registrations are to last either for the duration of the bareboat charter or until the expiry date of the underlying registration, whichever is the shorter.
 In either case, not for a period that exceeds two years.

 As one of the largest flags in the world, the procedure for yacht registration in Malta is well designed and used.
 If all the correct documentation is available at registration, the process will usually take just two working days.

 A provisional registration that lasts up to six months is possible to enable the full documentation (such as a deletion certificate from the previous register) to be completed.
 After which, a permanent registration is in place with the Maltese Registrar of Ships should all documents be provided4.
 This six months term may be extended once only for a further period of six months.

 To make your provisional application, the following documents will be needed:

 – an application to register a yacht in Malta;

 – a copy of the international tonnage certificate – for vessels over 24 metres in length;